 material: construction plywood, polyester, steel tubing, Perspex, textile

 A second aspect of the constant south-southwest wind is that the trees and bushes in the dunes all grow in one direction.
 Thus they have developed a naturally aerodynamic form to survive in the wind.

 A third phenomenon typical of the Zeeland landscape is the black tarred barns with their white painted framework.
 All the years I came here, I thought this was simply a form of decoration.
 After a little research, however, I discovered that this white ‘decoration’ was actually the product of practical considerations: when farmers have to get up before dawn or check their animals after dusk, a dark door opening in a black barn is extremely hard to see; a white painted frame immediately around the door opening is visible, however, even in very low light.

 The tree house is supported by two adjacent trees via a steel pipe that runs underneath and through the structure.
 A concrete block below the entrance keeps it balanced.
 Like the trees, the hut is positioned aerodynamically in the wind.
 The structure is made of the coarsest kind of underlayment, with the pocks and markings carefully placed above the sleepers.
 The outside is covered with a layer of black polyester, which refers to the barns of Zeeland.
 This makes the structure immediately identifiable as one of the farm’s buildings, like the barn, and establishes a relationship with the farm.
 White also marks the openings.

 You crawl inside through a ‘maritime’ door and up three steps that bring you to a double mattress.
 This is the only luxury, together with a simple lamp.
 The simplicity of the accommodation has a calming effect.
 You experience the immediate surroundings intensely, through the large side windows.
-You lie just a metre above the ground but are entirely liberated from reality.
+You lie just a meter above the ground but are entirely liberated from reality.